nesreensada/Data-Scientist-Udacity-Nanodegree-Term2/Write_BlogPost/README.md

     - Room Type

-for more information refer to the medium blogpost for this project.
+for more information refer to the medium blogpost for this project: https://medium.com/@nesreensada/this-is-why-an-amsterdam-airbnb-listing-is-expansive-593029aec0df.

 ### File Descriptions